- Fabric softener sheets are claimed to clean baked on foods from cooking pots and pans.

 - The flowers are also used to flavour cooked fruit and jam, which is achieved by stirring the panful with a spray of flowers until the flavour is judged strong enough.

-verb (pans, panning, panned)[with object and adverbial of direction]
+verb (pans, panning, panned)[with object]

 - With a wide view, you can usually pan the camera very slowly to follow the action, just like people do when moving their heads.